holoviz/panel/doc/how_to/test/loadtests.md

-# How to test the load of data apps with Locust and Playwright
+# Add Load Tests with Locust and Playwright

 *Load testing* means testing the performance of the entire Panel application and the server(s) running it.